-Today, we woke up really early to listen to a speech by the Dalai Lamas former translator.
+Today, we woke up early to listen to a speech by the Dalai Lamas former translator.
 The 300 steps to town felt particularly more strenuous given the fact that it was raining.
-His speech about how the Buddhist ideal is to achieve inner harmony in order to find happiness was incredibly inspiring.
-Afterwards, we went to a museum displaying natural herbal remedies.
+His speech about how the Buddhist ideal is to achieve inner harmony to find happiness was incredibly inspiring.
+Afterward, we went to a museum displaying natural herbal remedies.
 Later, we ate lunch at an Italian restaurant- the closest to a 4th of July celebration available in Dharamsala.
 We had a bit of time to shop after and bought loads of souvenirs (haggling for gifts for our parents, of course.)
 After a bumpy car ride to TCV, we taught the children a lot of songs such as the hokey pokey and head shoulders, knees, and toes.
 We also helped the more advanced readers learn new vocabulary.
-Then, after returning to our monastery, we had some time to catch upon rest.
+Then, after returning to our monastery, we had some time to catch up on rest.
 After a great Indian dinner and an intricate forum discussion, the day was over.